stdlib-js/stdlib/README.md

 ### User Stories

--   I want to perform **data analysis** and/or **data science** related tasks in JavaScript and Node.js, similar to how I might use IPython, Julia, R, and/or MATLAB.
+-   I want to perform **data analysis** and **data science** tasks in JavaScript and Node.js, similar to how I might use Python, Julia, R, and MATLAB.

     -   Install the entire project as a [command-line utility](#install_command_line_utility).